Are you curious to learn about the knowledge sharing and knowledge conversion process?

 What is the SECI Model?

-SECI stands for socialization, externalization, combination, internalization.
-For the SECI model, Nonaka Takeuchi invented the knowledge conversion process that comes into effect within the organization using explicit knowledge and tacit knowledge.
+The SECI process stands for socialization, externalization, combination, and internalization.
+For the SECI model, Nonaka Takeuchi invented the knowledge conversion process that comes into effect within the organization using tacit knowledge.

 Explicit knowledge is transferable knowledge using various forms and can be quickly codified, assessed, and verbalized.
 Tacit knowledge is quite challenging to transfer and share with others and is dependent on values, skills, and capabilities.